Sums of Reciprocals of Fractional Parts II

 The problem of establishing upper bounds for the function $S(\bs\alpha,\bs T)$ is therefore reduced to estimating the function $N(\bs{\alpha},\bs T,e^{-k-1},e^{-k})$ for $k$ larger than $-\log (T_1\dotsm T_n)$.
 By considering dyadic intervals for the variables $q_i$, we can further reduce ourselves to analysing the quantity

 for $0\leq h_i\leq \log T_i$.
 This may be done by using (\ref{eq:cor1}).
-In particular, if the function $\phi$ decays sufficiently fast, the set of $\phi$-multiplicatively badly approximable matrices $\bs\alpha^t$ will have full Lebesgue measure, allowing us to use Theorem \ref{prop:cor1} for almost all $\bs\alpha\in[0,1]^n$.
+In particular, if the function $\phi$ decays sufficiently fast, the set of $\phi$-multiplicatively badly approximable matrices $\bs\alpha^t$ will have full Lebesgue measure, allowing us to use Theorem \ref{prop:cor1} for almost all $\bs\alpha\in[0,1)^n$.

-The strategy described in the previous paragraph is fruitful so long as the main term $\varepsilon\bar T^{n}$ in (\ref{eq:cor1}) is larger than one.
+The strategy described in the previous paragraph is fruitful so long as the main term $\varepsilon\bar T^{n}$ in (\ref{eq:cor1}) is larger than $1$ (note that $\varepsilon=e^{-k-h_1-\dotsb -h_n}$ and $\bar T^n=e^{h_1+\dotsb +h_n}$).
 If this is not the case, the error term exceeds the main term and the method brakes down.
-Hence, the necessity to distinguish two different ranges for the parameter $k$ in (\ref{eq:newexplanation}) (note that $\varepsilon=e^{-k-h_1-\dotsb -h_n}$).
-When $k$ is too large, we use a different argument, based on a method of Schmidt \cite{Sch60}, which can, in turn, be traced back to Cassels \cite{Cas50}.
+Hence, the necessity to distinguish two different ranges for the parameter $k$ in (\ref{eq:newexplanation}) .
+When $k$ is too large, we use a different argument, based on ideas of Schmidt \cite{Sch60}, which can, in turn, be traced back to Cassels \cite{Cas50}.
 This argument is, in fact, fairly general.
-For a sequence of functions $f_{\bs n}(\bs\alpha)$ (in our case given by, e.g., the cardinality of the intersection of $\Lambda_{\bs\alpha^t}$ with the set in (\ref{eq:vol})), we estimate the first moment of the sum $\sum_{n_i\leq N_i}f_{\bs n}(\alpha)$, where $N_{i}$ are positive integers.
-Denoting by $m_{\bs n}$ the first moment of the function $f_{\bs n}(\bs\alpha)$ for each $\bs n$, it is easy to deduce that $\sum_{n_i\leq N_i}m_{\bs n}$ coincides up to a constant with the volume term $\varepsilon \bar T^n$ in (\ref{eq:cor1}), when $N_i=\log T_i$.
-Hence, the sum $\sum_{n_{i}\leq N_i}m_{\bs n}$ gives a good upper bound for the purpose of proving Theorem \ref{thm:BHV}.
-We then observe that for each choice of the integers $N_i$ and of intervals $0<A_i\leq B_i\leq N_i$ one has the bound
+Consider a sequence of functions $f_{\bs n}(\bs\alpha)$ which, in our case, are defined as the size of the intersection of $\Lambda_{\bs\alpha^t}$ with the set in (\ref{eq:vol}).
+Our goal is to obtain an almost-sure estimate for the function $\sum_{n_i\leq N_i}f_{\bs n}(\bs\alpha)$.
+Denote by $m_{\bs n}$ the first moment of each function $f_{\bs n}(\bs\alpha)$.
+Then it is easy to see that $\sum_{n_i\leq N_i}m_{\bs n}$ coincides up to multiplication by a constant with the volume term $\varepsilon \bar T^n$ in (\ref{eq:cor1}), when $N_i=\log T_i$.
+This shows that the sum $\sum_{n_{i}\leq N_i}m_{\bs n}$ gives a good upper bound for the purpose of proving Theorem \ref{thm:BHV}.
+We then observe that for each choice of the integers $N_i$ and of intervals $0<A_i\leq B_i\leq N_i$ one has that